 Alaska Fire Service

-The BLM AFS model works well in Alaska because of the size of the state (586,000 square miles of land), relatively low population (just more than 730,000 people), and land and resource management plans that recognize the role fire has historically played in the environment.
+The BLM AFS model works well in Alaska because of the size of the state, relatively low population, and land and resource management plans that recognize the role fire has historically played in the environment.